iamrajeshk/AndroidMVP/README.md

 So, we will develop an app that has the following features
 - Shows the list of contacts
 - Add a new contact
-- Show the details of a contact
+- Show the details of an existing contact

 We are going to use
 - *Kotlin* to write this app